Kucherov lifts Lightning to shootout win over Capitals

 The sharp-shooting right winger has notched 313 points over the last three seasons.
 Only Edmonton Oilers superstar captain Connor McDavid (321) has scored more in that span.
 A hard-hitting second period by both clubs paid dividends for Tampa Bay at 7:48 when Stephens battled in front of Holtby and chipped in a loose puck for his first career playoff goal.

 The Capitals came alive offensively and tied it in the final three minutes of the frame.
 Panik and Kuznetsov cashed in by shoving in pucks near Vasilevskiy at the goal line 2:08 apart to even the match at 2.
-Tampa Bay will face the Atlantic Division rival Boston Bruins (0-1-0, zero points) on Wednesday, while Washington will play the Metropolitan Division foe Philadelphia Flyers (1-0-0, two points) on Thursday.
+Tampa Bay will face the Atlantic Division rival Boston Bruins (0-1-0, zero points) on Wednesday.
+Washington will play the Metropolitan Division rival Philadelphia Flyers (1-0-0, two points) on Thursday.

 --Field Level Media